Caring for someone nearing end of life

 - Ashgate Hospice, Chesterfield, who provide a carers support service and groups

-- Blythe House, Chapel-en-le-Frith, who provide a carers support group, a live well service and a drop-in information service
+- Blythe House, Chapel-en-le-Frith, who provide a carers support group, a counselling service and a drop-in information service

 - Treetops Hospice, Risley, who provide a carers support group and a drop-in information service